whamcloud/Online-Help/docs/api/rest_API.md

 ### <a name="1.2.1"></a>Terminology

 The terminology used in this document differs somewhat from that used when administering a Lustre file system manually.
-This document avoids referring to a host as an object storage server (OSS), metdata server (MDS), or management server (MGS) because, in a Lustre file system created using the Intel Manager for Lustre software, a host can serve targets of any of these types.
+This document avoids referring to a host as an object storage server (OSS), metdata server (MDS), or management server (MGS) because, in a Lustre file system created using the Intel® Manager for Lustre* software, a host can serve targets of any of these types.

 Lustre-specific terms used in this API include: